If you're a dissatisfied Nagios user who is ready to make the switch to Opsview, here is a guide on how to execute a migration that will result in...

 Opsview monitoring apps are available for both iPhone and Android and will keep you in constant contact with the health of your IT infrastructure.
 Push notifications on the iPhone mean you’ll be alerted to performance issues even when the Opsview app isn’t running.
 Opsview Mobile is available free to all users of Opsview software.

 Free to use software such as Nagios Core is fine for use in test environments, however when it comes to critical business environments, supported software is vital.
-With Opsview Pro and Opsview Enterprise, customers are able to rely on support by the team that build and develop Opsview as well as highly trained support engineers.
+With Opsview SMB, Opsview Enterprise and Opsview Cloud, customers are able to rely on support by the team that build and develop Opsview as well as highly trained support engineers.